Carol’s Easy Steak Marinade

 Historical Notes for this Recipe:

-This recipe was first posted in 2008 when the fabulous Carol lived next door to me in Salt Lake and I’ve been making it ever since!
-It was last updated with more information in 2023.
+The recipe for Carol’s Easy Steak Marinade was first posted in 2008 when the fabulous Carol lived next door to me, and I’ve been making it ever since!
+It was last updated with more information in 2024.

 38 Comments on “Carol’s Easy Steak Marinade”